-How Jump Technology Works: Unattended Access to Remote Systems
+Discover Jump Technology for Access to Remote Systems

-With BeyondTrust Jump Technology, a user can access and control remote, unattended computers in any network.
+With BeyondTrust Jump Technology, authorized users can securely access and control remote computers, attended and unattended, as well as switches and other network devices in any network.
 Jump Technology is integral to the BeyondTrust software offerings.
+All sessions are logged for reporting and auditing.
 Because BeyondTrust Remote Support is licensed per active representative and not per remote system, Jump Technology is a cost-effective way to reach every device in your enterprise.

 Deploy a Jump Client if you need:

-- Unattended access to Windows, Mac, and Linux computers, regardless of network location.
+- Attended or unattended access to computers and other devices, regardless of network location.

-- Stronger management capacities and the control of installing a persistent, secure active or passive remote access client.
+- Stronger management capacities and the control of installing a persistent and secure remote access client.

 Deploy a Jumpoint if you need:

-Within the local area network, the BeyondTrust user's computer can initiate a session to a Windows system directly without using a Jumpoint, if appropriate user permissions are enabled.
-A Jumpoint is needed only when the BeyondTrust user's computer cannot access the target computer directly.
+Within a LAN, the BeyondTrust user's computer can initiate a session to a system directly without using a Jumpoint, if appropriate user permissions are enabled.
+This is called a Local Jump.
+A Jumpoint is needed only for a Remote Jump when the BeyondTrust user's computer cannot access the target computer directly.